ValeraKvip/tg-auction/README.md

 Repeat the following steps twice to create two bots:
 1. Go to [BotFather](https://t.me/BotFather)
 2. Type `/newbot`
-3. Give a name
+3. Give a name.
-4. Give a username
+4. Give a username.
 5. Copy the token.
-Looks like this: `8162125942:DLFcAWwYQXICFIM2Vus3sGy_OLR3LtFARlE` This is a secret key, do not give it to anyone and do not publish it anywhere
+Looks like this: `8162125942:DLFcAWwYQXICFIM2Vus3sGy_OLR3LtFARlE` This is a secret key, do not give it to anyone and do not publish it anywhere.
 6. Go to the project [root folder/functions](/functions).
 7. Create&Open the "**config.json**".
 Paste bot tokens like this:
 ```json